 Learn about the industry.
 A lot of business coaches say that you should follow your passion and do something that doesn’t feel like work.
 While it is true to some degree, it doesn’t mean you shouldn’t learn about your passion.
 To be successful in your business, you need to be more knowledgeable about that product or service than any of your competitors.
 This process starts in the market research phase, well before you ever open your doors to customers.
 The aim of good research is to learn about your competitors, understand what makes them market leaders, and to decipher how you are going to replace them.

 A solid product or service is necessary, but without an understanding of the industry, that product or service cannot succeed.
 People who understand the significance of this phase will often invest some time talking to consultants and industry experts to get an insider’s perspective on best practices and strategies.
+People should also understand about asset protection and if you want to inquire your holding company for asset protection then it is essential to consider consultants about this.

 2. Know Your Client